 Polyamide is also known as nylon, which refers to a whole group of plastics that are chemically related to polyamides, similar to aramids and sodium Polyaspartates.

-Polyamide fabric is one of the most popular and widely used synthetic fabrics today next to the polyester.
+Polyamide fabric is one of the most popular and widely used synthetic fabrics today next to polyester.
 Since its first discovery in the 1930s, it has been used by many apparel brands and retailers.

 Polyamide fabric is very cheap to produce.
 It has fantastic properties to make cheap apparel and footwear.
 Its base materials are petrochemicals used to create entirely synthetic and affordable fabrics.

 Compared to natural fibers such as cotton or linen, the biggest advantage of polyamide fabric is its very low cost.